Higher U(1)-gerbe connections in geometric prequantization: Examples

-(Notice that in general $F_A$ is an inhomogenous differential form, so that this equation in general consists of several independent components.)
-In particular, if the invariant polynomial is binary, hence of the form $\langle -,-\rangle$, and furthermore non-degenerate (this is precisely the case in which the general $\infty$-Chern-Simons theory reproduces the AKSZ $\sigma$-models), then the above equations of motion reduce to
+Notice that in general $F_A$ is an inhomogenous differential form, so that this equation in general consists of several independent components.
+In particular, if the invariant polynomial is binary, i.e., of the form $\langle -,-\rangle$, and non-degenerate\footnote{This is precisely the case in which the general $\infty$-Chern-Simons theory reproduces the AKSZ $\sigma$-models.}, then the above equations of motion reduce to

-and hence assert that the critical/on-shell field configurations are precisely those $L_\infty$-algbroid valued connections which are flat.
+and hence assert that the critical/on-shell field configurations are precisely those $L_\infty$-algbroid valued connections which are flat. \end{remark}

-In this case the higher moduli stack $\tau_n \exp(\mathfrak{g})$, which in general is the moduli stack of instanton/charge-sectors underlying the topologically nontrivial $\mathfrak{g}$-connections, acquires also a different interpretation.
-By the above discussion, its $(n-1)$-cells are equivalently flat $\mathfrak{g}$-valued connections on the $(n-1)$-disks and its $n$-cells implement gauge equivalences between such data.
-But since the equations of motion $F_A = 0$ are first order differential equations, flat connections on $D^{n-1}$ bijectively correspond to critical field configuration on the cylinder $D^{n-1} \times [-T,T]$.
-Therefore the collection of $(n-1)$-cells of $\tau_n \exp(\mathfrak{g})$ is the higher/extended \emph{covariant phase space} for ``open genus-0 $(n-1)$-branes'' in the model.
-Moreover, the $n$-cells between these $(n-1)$-cells implement the gauge transformations on such initial value data and hence $\tau_n \exp(\mathfrak{g})$ is, in codimension 1, the higher/extended \emph{reduced phase space} of the model in codimension 1.
-For $n = 2$ this perspective was amplified in \cite{CattaneoFelderSymplectic}, we turn to this special case below in \ref{DeformationQuantizationInQuantumMechanics}).
+\begin{remark} The equations of motion $F_A=0$ derived in Remark \ref{eq-of-motion} offer an alternative interpretation of the stack $\exp(\mathfrak{g})_{\leq n}$.
+Namely, since the equation of motions $F_A=0$ are first order differential equations, the critical fields configurations on a cylinder $\Delta^{n-1} \times [-T,T]$ (for small values of $T$) bijectively correspond to their initial data, i.e., to flat connections on $\Delta^{n-1}$.
+But these are precisely the $(n-1)$-cells of $\exp(\mathfrak{g})_{\leq n}$.
+Moreover, the $n$-cells in $\exp(\mathfrak{g})_{\leq n}$ implement the gauge transformations between these initial value data.
+Therefore, $\exp(\mathfrak{g})_{\leq n}$ can be naturally interpreted as the the \emph{reduced phase space} of the Chern-Simons/AKSZ $\sigma$-model in codimension 1, with the space of $(n-1)$-cells corresponding to the \emph{covariant phase space} for ``open $n$-branes'' in the model.
+For $n = 2$ this perspective was amplified in \cite{CattaneoFelderSymplectic}.
+We turn to this special case below in Section \ref{DeformationQuantizationInQuantumMechanics}. \end{remark}